tbrown122387/gradeR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 1 notes

-* This is a new release.

-## bug fix
+## added features

-I fixed one big regarding the function being called with an odd number of submissions.
-I also added another test that tests to make sure it works with an odd number of submissions.
+The call to `source` is now wrapped in `tryCatch` for added durability.
+Also, points are now numeric vectors instead of character vectors.